 Find Cheap Motorcycle Insurance Quotes in Your Area

-Motorcycle blue book value is an indication of how much a pre-owned motorcycle is worth between private parties.
-While there are many resources that you could use to find a motorcycle's private party value, Kelley Blue Book and the National Automobile Dealers Association (NADA) have become the industry leaders.
+A motorcycle’s blue book value is an indication of how much a pre-owned motorcycle is worth between private parties.
+While there are many resources that you could use to find its private party value, Kelley Blue Book and the National Automobile Dealers Association (NADA) have become the industry leaders.

 Knowing a motorcycle's blue book value is advantageous for buyers, sellers and for motorcycle riders negotiating with their insurance companies after a total loss.